RF Subscision Acne Scar Treatment

 The treatment for this RF subscision acne scar is almost painless and comfortable.
 There will be minimal bruising and bleeding as it uses a blunt cannula, however there will be no downtime.
 You can resume to your daily activities immediately.
 Only a few skin insertion points are required as each entry point covers a large area.
 Apart from the volume treatment, the subcision can also be filled with injectables to help boost skin regeneration and anti aging simultaneously.

-Treatment for The Different Types of Acne Scars
+The Different Types of Acne Scars Treatment

 1) Ice pick scars are deep, very narrow scars that extend into the dermis.
 The skin looks as if it has been pierced by an ice pick or sharp instrument.
 Ice pick scars seem to make a small, thin, deep hole into the skin.
 Some may look like a large, open pore.